-At Sunglass Warehouse June 27 might as well be Christmas in the summer.
-For those who don’t live and breathe sunglasses, you may not have heard that today, June 27, is National Sunglasses Day.
-At Sunglass Warehouse, this calls for celebration.
+At Sunglass Warehouse, June 27 might as well be Christmas in the summer.
+For those who don’t live and breathe sunglasses, you may not know that June 27 is National Sunglasses Day.
+And we spend all day celebrating!
 So in honor of National Sunglasses Day, we want to commemorate our favorite stylish accessory that also provides UV protection by bringing you 5 reasons to wear polarized sunglasses on the water–because a glare-free summer on the water is a summer well spent.

 While we love polarized shades for a lot of reasons, we really love them for how they perform on the water.
 Summer on the water is just how the season should be lived, whether you’re hitting the beach any chance you get, spend weekends at the lake, or just mooching off your neighbor’s pool.

 So no matter how you’re hanging out on the water this summer, here are five reasons you need polarized sunglasses: